 Philippines trade balance swung to a USD 718.14 million surplus in May of 2014 from a USD 743 million deficit in the previous month, the first black in the last seven months.
 Exports grew 6.9 percent year-on-year while imports fell 9.6 percent.

-Considering the January to May period, exports increased 5.8 percent over a year earlier and imports rose 5.9 percent.
-That brought the trade deficit to USD 1.97 billion, compared to a USD 1.84 billion gap in the same period last year.
+During January to July of 2014, exports increased 8.5 percent over a year earlier to USD 35.12 billion and imports rose 4.8 percent to USD 35.24 billion.
+That brought the trade deficit from January to July of 2014 to USD 1.67 billion, compared to a USD 2.87 billion gap in the same period last year.